 Raspbian Pixel desktop with terminal window

-In the chapters of this series, "C" is the programming language of my choice, because the Arduino IDE uses an identical syntax.
+In the chapters of this series, "C" is the programming language often used to play with the GPIOs, because the Arduino IDE uses an (almost) identical syntax.
 The library "wiringPi" as well as the compiler "gcc" are needed to create executable binaries.
-Both packages are included in the full version of Raspbian.
+Both packages are included in the full version of RaspiOS.